fumcs/fumcs.github.io/_posts/2023-08-17-Bike-Part-III.md

 # Graph Creation

-As previously discussed in the initial two sections, we possess two datasets requiring conversion into graphs subsequent to the Exploratory Data Analysis (EDA) phase.
+As previously discussed in the initial two sections, we possess a dataset requiring conversion into graphs subsequent to the Exploratory Data Analysis (EDA) phase.
 In the subsequent content, we will delve into the procedural steps of this particular stage.

-bikeshare and divvybikes
+divvybikes

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/rental_bike/part_III/c1.ipynb"| relative_url %}